LinCAS-lang/LinCAS/README.md

   3. Clone the repository with `git clone https://github.com/max-codeware/crLinCAS`
   4. Enter the cloned folder and run `install.sh`

 You'll be asked to insert your password.
-Tis is to create the `/usr/lib/LinCAS` folder and copy the binaries into `/usr/bin`
+This is to create the `/usr/lib/LinCAS` folder and copy the binaries into `/usr/bin`

 ## Contributing
 Any help or idea is welcome.
-The project is ambitious and reuires a lot of work.
+The project is ambitious and requires a lot of work.
 Whoever wants to contribure can open a branch, make some changes and then pull a request.

 To report bugs, or to suggest some feature, open an issue ensuring it does not already exist.